Welcome, you belong here.

 Upcoming Events for Students

-There are currently no open positions available for the Fall 2020 semester.
+There are currently no open positions available for the Spring 2021 semester.

 The Museum Assistant is the main point of contact for the public to interact with the Museum and its staff.
 While customer service is the primary role of the Museum Assistant at the UNMAM, this position holds a number of important responsibilities that will help the rest of the UNMAM staff.
 The primary duties can be broken down into the following categories: